PEORIA, Ariz. — We all have these moments, particularly as we get older, when the calendar forces us to ponder the future.

 “We’ve got years to train for it,” Bloomquist declared.

-Fast forward to now to find the Olympics in Sochi, Russia, pushing to a close.
-The two-man bobsled medals have already been awarded, and, well, it was a nice dream, right?
+Fast forward to now to find the Olympics in Sochi pushing to a close.
+The two-man bobsled medals have already been awarded, and…well, it was a nice dream, right?

-Bloomquist envisions himself as the driver in a two-man sled, although he allows: “We’d entertain the possibility of doing a four(-man) if the opportunity is right.”
+Bloomquist envisions himself as the driver in a two-man sled, although he allows: “We’d entertain the possibility of doing a four(-man sled) if the opportunity is right.”

 One important requirement hasn’t changed in four years, however.
 Bloomquist isn’t ready to shift career gears just yet.
-He signed a two-year deal in December that brought him back to the Mariners.
+He signed a two-year deal last December that brought him back to the Mariners.